deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

-They hustled at the order, stowing the last of their stuff in their lockers and bustling through into the suit lab, where the midsuit and outersuit of the EV-MASS systems were stored and maintained by a team – two for each Operator – of technicians.
+They hustled at the order, stowing the last of their stuff in their lockers and bustling through into the suit lab, where the midsuit and outersuit of the EV-MASS systems were stored and maintained by a team – two for each Operator---of technicians.

-The techs may not have been a physical match for their operators – after all, the SOR was training them to the point where, once they hit operational readiness, they would be brushing the limits of what the unaugmented human body could achieve – but they still took part in training and team-building exercises.
+The techs may not have been a physical match for their operators---after all, the SOR was training them to the point where, once they hit operational readiness, they would be brushing the limits of what the unaugmented human body could achieve---but they still took part in training and team-building exercises.
 The result was that everyone already knew their techs, and had grown to respect them.
 The technical crews *tried* to hang with the Operators in training, and made a damn